Opioid dependence treatment

 It is important that you discuss any travel arrangements with your doctor before you make bookings or spend money as treatment may not be available everywhere.
 It is important that you tell your doctor that you wish to travel at least two weeks before you wish to go.
-The Prescriptions in another state / territory for ODSP (PDF 157KB) provides information to your doctor on short term treatment in other States and Territories if you want to travel or visit friends and family.

 The Medication Assisted Treatment for Opioid Dependence (MATOD) Program is a treatment program in South Australia where specially trained medical or nurse practitioners can offer pharmacotherapy for opioid dependence methadone liquid or sublingual buprenorphine (with or without naloxone).

 There are four public clinics offering treatment that are operated by Drug and Alcohol Services South Australia (DASSA).